-Project proposal approved by committee and submitted to G raduate Programs Office J623 Creativity in Strategic Communication (4) J610 Strat Comm Elective (4) J624 Finance for Strategic Communication (2)
+Project proposal approved by committee and submitte ed to Graduate Programs Office J623 Creativity in Strategic Communication (4) J610 Strat Comm Elective (4) l624 Finance for Strategic Communication (2)

 Continue work on final project

-J618 Management and Leadership (4)
+J618 Strat Comm Management & Leadership (4)

 J624 2-credit topics class (2)

 J609 Terminal Project (3)

-Apply for graduation; complete final proje ct; defend at least 2 weeks before end of term
+Apply for graduation; complete final project; defend at least 2 weeks before end of term

 J609 Terminal Project (3)

-1624 2-credit topics class (2)
+J624 2-credit topics class (2)

-^{}Required 2-credit classes
+\ Required 2-credit classes

-^{}Students are required to take at least one 2-credit class in addition to the required 2-credit classes

-^{}At least 6 credits of J609 are required; they may be divided differently than shown if appropriate based on your situation.
-More than 6 credits may be taken if work on the projects extends beyond the expected timeline.
+\\ Students are required to take at least one 2-credit class in addition to the required 2-credit classes \\\ At least 6 credits of J609 are required; they may be divided differently than shown if appropriate based on your situation.
+More than 6 credits may be taken if work on the project extends beyond the expected timeline.
 For example, if the project is not finished in time for Spring quarter completion, the student may extend completion into Summer quarter, requiring enrollment in an additional 3 credits of J609.
 No more than 6 credits of J609 may be taken in any one quarter and students must be registered for at least 3 credits the term they graduate.
 Students who need to be full time must enroll for additional classes and/or independent study credits.